NicholasCG/HexBattleSimulator/README.md

 This is a basic hexagon-based strategy game meant to roughly simulate large-scale combat for analysis purposes.

-If there are any issues with the program, please let me know at [mailto](mailto:nicholascgray@knights.ucf.edu).
+If there are any issues with the program, please let me know at [nicholascgray@knights.ucf.edu](mailto:nicholascgray@knights.ucf.edu).

 #### Installation instruction for required packages